trent234/pw-mgr-self-hosted/README.md

 Password manager

 Passwords are managed and stored in an encrypted state on a server.
-Client sends password over a secure transport
+Client sends password over a TLS connection
-TLS connection
 ### Server
  - Needs to have a static ip (public facing IP or server's IP behind router on LAN?)
  	** I believe public IP will have to be variably assigned just because thats the nature of Comcast & personal accounts.
 But thats OK, our DDNS will sort it out for us.
  - Have dynamic dns set up server side. public facing.
  	Set up on router, but if its not an option we have ddclient package to work with https://wiki.archlinux.org/index.php/Dynamic_DNS